lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/README.md

 If you are trying to minimize your SD-card's wear by using the built-in SQLite with `db_url: 'sqlite:///:memory:'` recorder configuration but fed up with the uncountable `[homeassistant.components.recorder.util] Error executing query: (sqlite3.OperationalError) cannot commit - no transaction is active` errors in your HA log, give this add-on a try.

-It will also protect you from the data loss caused by HA core restarts when in-memory SQLite used.
+It will also protect you from the data loss caused by HA core restarts when in-memory SQLite is used.
 Though it won't protect you from power failures, add-on or host restarts or updates.

 This version uses **tmpfs** to store MariaDB databases in-memory.
 The default ~~InnoDB~~ storage engine is replaced with **Aria** storage engine (because InnoDB storage engine wastes a great amount of disk space, and Memory storage engine can't handle TEXT columns).